cybersamx/go-recipes/README.md

 * [Fake vs mock in unit testing](fake-mock) - a recipe that shows the use of fake and mock in a Go unit test.
 * [File reader](file-reader) - recipes that show the different ways of reading file: incremental and full.
 * [gRPC](grpc) - a simple gRPC server-client setup.
+* [HTTP cookie](cookie) - a recipe for working with http cookies.
+Includes a write-up on the architecture of http cookie and its key attributes.
 * [Kafka pubsub](kafka-pubsub) - a recipe that implements a simple pubsub setup in Kakfa using the watermill framework.
 * [Long polling](long-poll) - a simple long-polling implementation.
 * [Microservice](microservice) - recipes that implement microservice using the go-kit framework.